BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 {: .challenge}

+> ##Tip:
+>
-**Tip:** Alternatively, you can also conduct multiple searchers and save results to your personal library on Google Scholar and export multiple items as.bibtex files in a bulk.
+>Alternatively, you can also conduct multiple searchers and save results to your personal library on Google Scholar and export multiple items as.bibtex files in a bulk.
+>
+{: .callout}

 We should now have a complete .bibtex file with all items we need to proceed.
 But how will RStudio be able to link this file with the .rmd file on the other tab?
 Well, remember we mentioned early on that we should include a bibliography file in the YAML header?
 In this case we will add to the existing YAML the following information: